-The popular K-Nearest Neighbors Algorithm is used for regression and classification in many applications such as recommender systems, image classification, and financial data forecasting.
-It is the basis of many advanced machine learning techniques (e.g. in information retrieval).
+The popular K-Nearest Neighbors (KNN) algorithm is used for regression and classification in many applications such as recommender systems, image classification, and financial data forecasting.
+It is the basis of many advanced machine learning techniques (e.g., in information retrieval).
 There is no doubt that understanding KNN is an important building block of your proficient computer science education.

 Watch the article as a video:

-The K-Nearest Neighbors (KNN) Algorithm is a robust, extremely simple, and very popular machine learning method.
-It’s simple to implement but still a competitive and performant machine learning technique.
+K-Nearest Neighbors (KNN) is a robust, simple, and popular machine learning algorithm.
+It’s relatively easy to implement from scratch while being competitive and performant.

-The simple idea is the following: The whole data set is your model.
+However, KNN follows a quite different path.
+The simple idea is the following: the whole data set is your model.

 - Aggregate the K nearest neighbors into a single “prediction” or “classification” value.
 You can use any aggregator function such as average, mean, max, min, etc.